Mikey1-nuel/Hello-Microverse-project/README.md

 In order to run this project you need:

+- Generate a ssh key to enable you clone the repository to your local machine.
+- Download and install a code editor of your choice like Visual studio code, Atom, Sublime etc.
+- Install node and a git command machine.

 ### Setup

 Clone this repository to your desired folder:

+- Copy the ssh code to the project repository.
+- Clone this repository using a git command machine to add the file locally to your desired folder.
+- Open the folder in your code editor to enable you edit the file as you desire.

 ### Install

 Install this project with:

+cd Hello-Microverse-project

 ### Usage

 To run the project, execute the following command:

+Since this project is not fully complete, I'd advice you can clone and rename this project to use for your  own purpose.

 ### Run tests